groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/basic-usage/pdf-viewer/_index.md

 }"
 ```

-The API will process your document and return information about the rendered PDF file.
+The API processes your document and returns details about the converted PDF.
+Unlike other formats that might return multiple pages or images, PDF conversion gives you a single, cohesive file.

-### Understanding the Response
+### Understanding the PDF Conversion Response

 ```json
 {